HP319193/prisme.ai/docs/docs/en/workspaces/schemaform.md

     * localized string type:
         * `textarea`
     * any type:
+        * `block`: Display any Block available in your Workspace
         * A javascript React Component.
 Only for Blocks developers who want a custom field they made.
 * `ui:options`: Some options for field types and widgets:
     * type array: